Chernobyl Nuclear Power Plant: 1984 reactor #3 and #4 incident

 According to KGB documents declassified in Ukraine on 26 April 2021, serious incidents occurred in the third and fourth reactors in 1984.
 According to these documents, the central government in Moscow knew as early as 1983 that the powerplant was "one of the most dangerous nuclear powerplants in the USSR".
 The reasoning behind this had to do with the building's structural integrity.
 The room which housed the steam separators would reach temperatures as high as 270 degrees Celsius.
 This excess heat caused the concrete of the building to shift its position, which made the building unsafe and could potentially result in the collapse of the steam separators, which would cause it to collapse onto the reactor hall, causing a meltdown.

 1986 reactor #4 catastrophe (Chernobyl disaster)

 On 26 April 1986, reactor No. 4 suffered a catastrophic meltdown during a safety test resulting in a core explosion and open-air fires.
 This caused large quantities of radioactive materials to be dispersed in the atmosphere and surrounding land.
+The radioactive cloud spread as far away as Norway.
 The disaster is regarded as the worst accident in the history of nuclear power.

-The destroyed reactor was encased in a concrete and lead sarcophagus, followed more recently by a large steel confinement shelter to prevent further escape of radioactivity.
-The radioactive cloud spread as far away as Norway.
+The destroyed reactor was encased in a concrete and lead sarcophagus in 1986, followed in 2016 by a large steel confinement shelter to prevent further escape of radioactivity.